Freight Factoring: A Complete Guide for Trucking Companies

 Peace of mind shouldn’t be an afterthought.
 With a factoring partner like Bobtail on your side, you can rest easy knowing your invoices will get paid quickly—and your dedicated account manager is always ready to provide support, information, and assistance along the way.

 Any of the above struggles look familiar?
 If so, solve the problem with invoice factoring from Bobtail.
-Sign up for a free trial today!
+Sign up today!

 Now that you know what factoring is, let’s discuss how it works.
 Here’s a step-by-step walkthrough of a typical factoring process.